zazhedho/safety-riding/frontend/README.md

-# Safety Riding Management System - Frontend
+# Promotion & Safety Riding Management - Frontend

 A comprehensive web application for managing safety riding programs, schools, events, accidents, and budgets with a white-red themed dashboard.